Defying Gravity: Innovating To Keep Pace With Change

 Despite this natural business lifecycle, "no growth" is simply not an acceptable option.
 It is management's responsibility to anticipate these cyclical forces and to take action to generate sustainable growth.
 Sales and profits must be growing for the brand and the vast majority of franchisees.
 Here are three reminders why:

 • Cost of sales and operating costs go up annually.
-Even in an of 2 to 3 percent inflation, the cumulative impact of cost increases demands continuing increases in revenue.
+Even in an era of 2 to 3 percent inflation, the cumulative impact of cost increases demands continuing increases in revenue.
 Cost-cutting may improve the numbers for a time, but no franchise shrinks its way to greatness.

 • Managers and employees expect more every year.
 This isn't just a cost issue; it affects morale and retention.
 The best people won't continue to work for a loser, or even for an also-ran.
 Winners want to play for winners.
 The war for talent inexorably pushes wages upward.

 • Investors and franchisees demand increasing returns on their money.
 Investors move their resources away from stagnant investments to better risk-adjusted returns.
-The same is true with franchisees, especially big, operators.
+The same is true with franchisees, especially big, multi-unit operators.

 To sum it up, a successful franchise requires continuous growth in sales and profits.
 "No growth" means being consigned to the heap of "has-beens" on the way to "gone."
 The only way to defy gravity and avoid becoming a dying concept in a saturated market is to get out in front of the business lifecycle by constantly introducing new offerings and appealing to new customers.
 To guide your innovation initiatives, here are some customer measures to analyze :